openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

       let a: number[] = [str.length, 11]

-In all these cases, either a type of the expression must be equal to the *target type*, or it can be converted to the *target type* using one of the conversions listed below.
-Othersize a compile-time error occurs.
+In all these cases, the expression type either must be equal to the *target type* or can be converted to the *target type* by using one of the conversions discussed below.
+Otherwise, a compile-time error occurs.

-Assignment-like contexts allow the use of one of the following:
+Assignment-like contexts allow using of one of the following:

-- :ref:`Widening Primitive Conversions`
+- :ref:`Widening Primitive Conversions`;

-- :ref:`Constant Narrowing Integer Conversions`
+- :ref:`Constant Narrowing Integer Conversions`;

-- :ref:`Boxing Conversions`
+- :ref:`Boxing Conversions`;

-- :ref:`Unboxing Conversions`
+- :ref:`Unboxing Conversions`;

-- :ref:`Widening Union Conversions`
+- :ref:`Widening Union Conversions`;

-- :ref:`Widening Reference Conversions`
+- :ref:`Widening Reference Conversions`;

-- :ref:`Character to String Conversions`
+- :ref:`Character to String Conversions`;

-- :ref:`Constant String to Character Conversions`
+- :ref:`Constant String to Character Conversions`;

-- :ref:`Function Types Conversions`
+- :ref:`Function Types Conversions`.

-A compile-time error occurs if there is no applicable conversion.
+If there is no applicable conversion, then a compile-time error occurs.

+|

 .. _String Operator Contexts: